Photographer

 If your camera doesn’t have Wi-Fi support or the above method doesn’t suit for some other reason, there’s a flexible alternative: backing up from the SD card.

-The company behind the Gnarbox 2 has gone out of business, and the Western Digital My Passport Wireless Pro has been discontinued.
+As I update this in 2023, the company behind the Gnarbox 2 has gone out of business, and the Western Digital My Passport Wireless Pro has been discontinued.
 That’s a shame, as it was one of the rare portable drives that let you automatically back up an SD card just by pushing a button on the front of the drive.

 Back Up to a Phone or Tablet